Fevol/obsidian-translate/README.md

     - User has completed a sentence
     - ... (suggest!)
 - Improving reliability of the translation service handlers
+- Make localization of language codes appear correctly regardless of the API used
 - Context menu on selection of text with option to translate to a certain language
 - Integration of more translation services
 - Improved UI for the translation view, make it work in different aspect ratios